ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 # Motivation

+Let's start with a quote  [(15)](https://youtu.be/Puio5dly9N8?t=2644) from Bjarne Stroustrup, to set the stage for why this note exists.

+>  There are far too many integer types, there are far too lenient rules for mixing them together, and it's a major bug source, which is why I'm saying stay as simple as you can use (signed) integers until you really really need something else.

+The purpose of this note is to outline what the bugs Bjarne Stroustrup is warns us about are and to learn how to identify when we _really really need something else_.

 C++ provides two families of integer types: signed and unsigned.
 This means that every time we need a variable, constant, or literal of integer type we also need to decide if it should be signed or unsigned.
 The purpose of this note is to discuss reasons for choosing one variant or the other, to evaluate the advantages and disadvantages of using signed or unsigned integers.